 If you start receiving employee-sourced training videos and realize that you could use some additional help creating those modules, feel free to contact us at Knowledge Anywhere and inquire about our Course Development services.

 Knowledge Anywhere specializes in providing organizations with a variety of elearning solutions, such as their Learning Management System, Virtual Reality Training solutions, and Course Development services.
-They have also created elearning tools such as QuickQuiz, an elearning Slack App, and SCORMify, an app that turns videos and documents into SCORM compliant courses.

 Learn how you put education at the center of your organization with these great articles and resources.